TWINLADDER

 Never.

 This is not rhetorical.
-Given documented hallucination rates of 17-33% even for specialized legal AI tools, skipping verification means accepting a statistically significant probability of submitting fabricated content.
+Given documented hallucination rates of 17--33% even for specialised legal AI tools, skipping verification means accepting a statistically significant probability of submitting fabricated content.

 If a citation appears in work product that leaves your office, it requires verification.